tomlurge/visionion/doc/how2/how2fake.md

 	./import.sh

 Import took about 100 minutes on my 6 year old laptop for 4 years of fake data.

+#### Errors
-It produced 4 errors (see the very bottom).
-Like last time it complained 4 times that the supplied JSON is too large.
+Import produced 4 errors in 09/2015 (see the very bottom).
+Like the first time in 06/2015it complained 4 times that the supplied JSON is too large.
 This is strange since in the supplied fake data no generated month occurs exactly 4 times.

 	./import.sh: line 1: ﻿#!/bin/bash: No such file or directory
 	connected to: 127.0.0.1